marekbujko/meshcoreterm/README.md

 # Firmware "MC Term"
 Finally there is a name, "MC Term", M(esh)C(ore) Term(inal).
 We like Retro, you like Retro, we stay retro :-).

-# v0.9.12.1 released for all supported devices (no online update!)
+# v0.9.12.2 released for all supported devices (no online update!)
-- bugfixes!
-- REMOVED: save messages on SDCard if available!
-- updates for the integrated webserver and improvements
-- BLE/WiFi Switcher improved
-- Lockscreen picture uploader via Webinterface
-- MAP improvements
-and more...

 # MeshCore / additional GUIs for embedded mesh radios